 Prokaryotic Small RNA Biology

 Our research is aimed at understanding the processing of small RNAs involved in the defense against integrative elements (e.g. viruses) in Bacteria and Archaea.
-First, we investigate the RNAs that play the central role in the prokaryotic CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) immune system.
-Second, we study the evolution of diverse disruptive elements within archaeal transfer RNA (tRNA) genes.
+We investigate the RNAs and ribonucleoproteins that play the central role in the prokaryotic CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) immune system.
+Second, we study the evolution of diverse disruptive elements within archaeal non-coding RNA genes.
 These systems will be exploited for the modulation of prokaryotic immunity and the creation of gene knock-down technology.
 Our research uses an interdisciplinary approach combining computational, biochemical and microbiological techniques.

 Bacteria and Eukaryotes (including animals, plants and fungi) are only two of the three domains in the tree of life.
 In 1990, Carl Woese, Otto Kandler and Mark Wheelis utilized molecular evidence including ribosomal RNA based phylogenies to propose the divide of the morphologically similar prokaryotes into Bacteria and the new third domain, the Archaea.
 Like Bacteria, Archaea are also single-celled microorganisms.
 However, they exhibit many features and metabolic pathways that indicate their close evolutionary relationship with the Eukaryotes.
 Most notably, these features include their transcription and translation machineries.
 Certain biochemical aspects, like the unique cell membrane composition and the great variety of usable energy sources, are unique to the Archaea.